01. SRB “Changed My Life” w/ Seth Godin

 Seth Godin's journey began at Tufts University, where he took over the struggling Tufts Student Resources (TSR).
 This experience was pivotal, teaching him the essence of entrepreneurship and problem-solving.
 TSR was more than just a student organization; it was a laboratory for innovation, offering services ranging from a snack bar to a bagel delivery service.

 "TSR changed my life.
 It was a great laboratory for a lot of us.
 We started a snack bar, a ticket agency, a travel service, a bagel at night in the dorm service, a coffee shop, a concert bureau, a birthday cake service.
-Every week or two, I would start something new," said Seth.
+Every week or two, I would start something new.”

 Key Lessons from TSR